diabpsx/divination/README.md

 - dat: The compiled text file.
 - out: File to output the text data.

+### dkanji
+Dumps Kanji font files (e.g. MAINTXT.OUT) into pixel-bit text files.

+Usage: dkanji [in] [out]

+- in: The Kanji font file.
+- out: File to output the text version of the font.

 ### dstream
 Dumps the contents of stream files (.DIR/.BIN pair).
 These contain all of the game data, including binary overlays.